ololukaszuk/quaint2/data-api/README.md

     }
   },

-  // 🆕 Market structure (NEW in v2.0)
+  // ðŸ†• Market structure (NEW in v2.0) "structure_pattern": "CONTRACTING",
-  "structure_pattern": "CONTRACTING",
   "structure_last_high": "88175.98",
   "structure_last_low": "86107.43",

-  // 🆕 Warnings and alerts (NEW in v2.0)
+  // ðŸ†• Warnings and alerts (NEW in v2.0) "warnings": [
-  "warnings": [
     {
       "type": "CLOSE_TO_SUPPORT",